magepages/mpdocs/docs/abandoned-cart-email/index.md

 ![ACE2](https://i.imgur.com/gOPOs33.png)

 * **Enabled**: select “Yes” to enable Mageplaza Abandoned Cart Email extension
-* **Send Email to Subcriber Only**: Select **Yes**, only sending abandoned cart eamil to registed customers and supscribed customers.
-If select **No**, sending email to all abandoned carts which are satisfy the conditions.
+* **Send Email to Subscriber Only**: Select **Yes**, only sending abandoned cart eamil to registed and subscribed customers.
+If select **No**, sending email to all abandoned carts of registed customers which are satisfy the conditions.

 * **Email**: This section is for the abandoned cart reminder email settings
   * Click the ``Add`` button to add a reminder email